Notice: This page requires JavaScript to function properly.

 Task

-• Implement area() and perimeter() methods in a Square class.
+• Implement area() and perimeter() methods inside the Square class.

 Switch to desktopSwitch to desktop for real-world practiceContinue from where you are using one of the options below